Belfast man dies in Turkey, two friends in critical condition

 A view of the city of Bodrum, its bay and its harbour.
 The city is a popular destination with tourists.
 Photograph: Getty

-Locals in north Belfast were said to be in shock at the death of a north Belfast man and the hospitalisation of two friends on holiday in Turkey after they fell ill.
+Locals in north Belfast were said to be in shock at the death of a local man and the hospitalisation of two friends on holiday in Turkey after they fell ill.

 One of the three friends died on Saturday, while the other two are in critical care in hospital.
 They were on holiday in the resort city of Bodrum.